Genital itching can occur in both genders and may be a symptom of many issues, one of which can be diabetes.

 - Vaginal yeast infections

-- Bacterial vaginosis, a disease in the genital regions caused by bacteria
+- Bacterial vaginosis is a disease in the genital regions caused by bacteria

 - Tinea cruris, also called ringworm of the groin, is a skin infection of the fungal variety